JoaoAlmeida-dev/JoaoAlmeida-dev/README.md

   <img src="https://komarev.com/ghpvc/?username=JoaoAlmeida-dev&style=flat-square&color=blueviolet" width="100"/>
 </div>

-# 👋João Almeida👋
-### Java Software engineer
+### Overview
-I am a Software engineer on a Fortune 500 company with a Master's degree, working towards a phd in Qauntum computing @ISCTE-IUL.
+I am a Software engineer on a Fortune 500 company with a Master's degree, working towards a phd in Quantum computing @ISCTE-IUL.

 With most of my experience in Java, Spring, Flutter, Python, SciKitLearn, PySpark, Django and others.